 I guess I have a weak spot for these old BioWare.
 It's obvious by now.

 In any event, Baldur's Gate II: Shadows of Amn picks up right after the Tales of the Sword Coast Expansion, with your character imprisoned by a mad (elf) scientist in Athkatla, south of Baldur's Gate.
 As it happens, so are some of your old friends from the first games.

 The plot continues to explore your character's divine heritage and takes you across a huge and beautifully hand-drawn world until you get to face off with your nemesis.

 The Baldur's Gate saga eventually concludes in the Throne of Bhaal expansion, where you make the final decisions about what to do with your godly/demonic heritage.

 16. Wizardry 8 (2001)

-Apparently I've come this far without mentioning the Wizardry series, and omitting it would be an embarrassment.
-The first Wizardry game—Proving Grounds of the Mad Overlord—came out as early as 1981, and the early parts of the series has inspired many of the classic RPG series like Might & Magic and Eye of the Beholder.
+So, I've come this far without mentioning the Wizardry series at all, and omitting it would be a shame.
+The first Wizardry game—Proving Grounds of the Mad Overlord—came out as early as 1981, and the early parts of the series have inspired many of the classic RPG series like Might & Magic and Eye of the Beholder.